-In addition to writing and instructing, Lorri is also the owner of The Wine Center.
-After having achieved a Diploma in Wines and Spirits from the Wine & Spirit Education Trust in London, Lorri worked with WSET to bring this prestigious program to Arkansas.
-She has been able to certify locations to provide WSET Classes and serve as the Exam Facilitator for the rigorous testing required for Certification in these programs.
+Lorri Hambuchen is the owner of and primary educator at The Wine Center, an official Approved Program Provider (APP) of the Wine & Spirit Education Trust in London (WSET).
+After having achieved a Diploma in Wines and Spirits from WSET, Lorri worked to bring this prestigious program to Arkansas.
+She certified several locations in Arkansas and several surrounding states to provide WSET Classes and serve as the Exam Facilitator for the rigorous testing required for Certification in these programs.

 Kenneth Lipsmeyer is the Lead Instructor of Hospitality and Wine Studies at the Arkansas Culinary School in Little Rock, Arkansas.
 His responsibilities include teaching international wine, hospitality, menu design and food & beverage management.